DataTalksClub/datatalksclub.github.io/_podcast/s04e02-build-your-own-data-pipeline.md

 - line: "So, just some storage.
 Then these are raw events, and we need to process\
     \ them.
 So then there is a job that takes the events and processes them, does\
     \ some transformation, and it ends up in some visualization \u2013 some dashboard,\
     \ maybe, for analytics.
-Or maybe this is something I, as a data scientists, can\
+Or maybe this is something I, as a data scientist, can\
     \ also take and use it for building my models.
 Is that right?"
   sec: 989
   time: '16:29'